This online program is designed for students interested in or currently pursuing a leadership position.

 * Not replaceable with transfer credit.

-This course starts with the premise that everyone is capable of being a leader.
-Students will examine their own leadership style through the use of leadership assessment tools and literature reviews which will include a number of alternative perspectives of leadership, including contemporary styles.
-Based on their analysis of these styles and information from the assessments, as well as from applying them and using action learning methods, students will develop their own personal model of leadership.
+This course will focus on the premise that everyone is capable of being a leader.
+Students will examine their own leadership style through the use of leadership assessment tools and literature reviews.
+These will include a number of alternative perspectives of leadership, including contemporary styles.
+Students will analyze these styles along with information from the assessments, apply them using action learning methods, and develop their own personal model of leadership.

 This course will expose students to the social and psychological effects of group and team dynamics on an organization's ability to stay competitive in a global environment.
 Students will have an opportunity to explore various concepts associated with the formation of groups (inter-and intra-group relations) and methods for measuring and improving group effectiveness.
 Emphasis will be placed on theory and practice related to the various types of leadership teams, team cohesiveness, group communication, conflict resolution and other concepts related to group processes and team dynamics.

-This course is designed to allow students to gain insights into the history and development of the principles of organizational structure and design.
-Students will explore the complexities associated with achieving a high performing organization.
-Consider the influence of such factors as organizational goals, life cycle, culture and environment on organizational design and decision making.
+This course will focus on allowing students to gain insights into the history and development of the principles of organizational structure and design.
+Students will explore the complexities associated with achieving a high performing organization and consider the influence of such factors as organizational goals, life cycle, culture, and environment on organizational design and decision making.
 This course will place emphasis on the roles of key business disciplines in achieving the organization's mission.

-This course focuses on various leadership styles and its influence on an organization.
-The course will further examine theory and practice of leadership models and concepts; and build on coaching, mentoring, motivational, and empowerment models required to develop effective leadership skills.
+This course will focus on various leadership styles and their influence on an organization.
+The course will further examine theory and practice of leadership models and concepts, and build on coaching, mentoring, motivational, and empowerment models required to develop effective leadership skills.

 This course provides research techniques and language for both qualitative and quantitative research methods.
 This course will include how to develop research questions and hypotheses, how to conduct library/literature searches, research limitations and other research design considerations.
 The Applied Research Project is a part of the Capstone Seminar course.
 The research project should be a work-based project focused on a research problem.
 (Pre-requisite: Undergraduate Statistics)

-The Capstone Seminar provides an opportunity for students to complete their research projects and present and receive feedback on their research projects.
+This is the capstone course for the M.S. in Organizational Leadership major and should be taken in the student's last semester.
+This course provides an opportunity for students to complete, present, and receive feedback on their research projects.
 The projects will be evaluated by peers and faculty.
 It also provides students an opportunity to reflect upon and integrate their course learning with their life and work experiences and to relate their learning to effectiveness within their organizational work environments.

 Business Concentration Courses